lingocoder/jpms.springboot.jersey/README.md

 ### Start the Server

-Make sure you've set the *`DATABASE_JDBC_URL`* environment variable.
 The authn-api's build script needs to look like this:

     mrjar{
         main = 'com.alexkudlick.authn.api.AuthnApplication'
     }

-Then you're good to run:
+Now, *`cd`* into the *authn* directory then run this command:

     gradlew runApi